mlflow/mlflow/docs/source/projects.rst

   You can specify a Conda environment for your MLflow project by including a ``conda.yaml`` file in the root of the project directory or by including a ``conda_env`` entry in your ``MLproject`` file.
 For details, see the :ref:`project-directories` and :ref:`mlproject-specify-environment` sections.

+  .. _project-pip-environments:

+Pip environment
+  You can specify a pip environment for your MLflow project by including a ``requirements.txt`` file in the root of the project directory or by including a ``pip_path`` entry in your ``MLproject`` file.
+For details, see :ref:`mlproject-specify-environment` sections.

 .. _project-docker-container-environments: